 Avocado and Cassava Bread

-Cassava bread is one of the very few types of store-available bread that are approved by paleo and AIP because it does not include refined flours.
+Cassava bread is one of the very few types of store-available bread that is an approved paleo and AIP snack because it does not include refined flours.
 Instead of reaching for the butter or bacon, try spreading some creamy avocado over this high-energy afternoon snack.

 Carrot and Cinnamon Fries